What can we learn from Hygge?

 This might be sharing wine with a friend, lighting candles in the home, spending time reading on the sofa.
 The Danish long winters offer a prolonged period for coziness and reflection.
 The point is that resting and 'doing less' is celebrated in honour of, simply being (we are after all human beings and not human ‘doings’).

 Likewise, in Sweden there is a movement known as Fika, a culture where coffee and cake are built into daily living to celebrate time with our friends and time to pause.

 It seems wherever we live there is a growing desire to slow the pace, to get off the rollercoaster for a while.
 We live in an environment, where time for ourselves can get little validation or opportunity.
 It is all too easy for our lives to be dictated by the clock, the meeting, the school drop off, cramming all we can into our schedule.
 Smart phones mean that even our 'down time' can be interrupted by vibrating reminders of an email or a 'tag'.
 Perhaps all at our own expense; calm, our presence with friends, our kids and most importantly in my view, time with ourselves.

 Mindfulness, Hygge, Fika, they all boil down to two simple things – to slow down, and to be grateful.
 I thank Autumn for giving us that chance.

-For more on Hygge and the importance of slowing down as we move into the cooler months, lookout for our next article of the series '6 Hygge top tips' or see 'Autumnal equinox: 9 Tips to support your health this season
+For more on Hygge and the importance of slowing down as we move into the cooler months, lookout for our next article of the series '6 ways to embrace Hygge' or see 'Autumnal equinox: 9 Tips to support your health this season'